satchel inv line hider line hider line hider line hider line hider line hider line hider

 What exactly was it you were here for again?

-Kestevens contracted me to analyze the kinds of objects that appear here, so we can compare them to the kinds found in other labyrinths.
+Kestevens contracted me to analyze the kinds of objects that appear here, so we can compare them to kinds found in other labyrinths.

 Their properties and molecular compositions, etc. But also the cultural contexts around them, symbology, and design.